-Step 5 | Create Hanging Hole:
+Step 5.
+Create Hanging Hole

 After letting it sit about 15-20 minutes, create the hole for hanging.
-Just flip over the tile and mark out the center, and about 1” from the top.
+Just flip over the tile and mark out the center, and about 1″ from the top.

 Take the screwdriver/chisel and scrape away some space at the center.
-Make sure the top of the hole is flat to better hold a nail or screw.
+Be sure the top of the hole is flat to better hold a nail or screw.

 Be careful with the residue from the vegetable spray from the container.
 If it gets on your fingers and you touch the cement, you will get a darker oil spot where you have touched it.

 Step 7.
-Transfer Concrete Wall Art To Tile:
+Transfer Concrete Wall Art To Tile

 Just tape the transfer paper to your tile, then tape your design on top of that.
 Use a pen to trace over your design.